Friday, April 17, 2020

 One doll was cutting the thread that held the finished pieces together.
 He didn't know what to do, he was so surprised.

-Another doll was picking up the tiny pieces of leftover fabric and putting them into the trash.
+Another doll was picking up the tiny pieces of leftover cloth and putting them into the trash.

 Two dolls were folding up the bigger pieces to put away in the cupboard.